-b) Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases? \boxtimes Refer to Section VII (a).
-Impacts would be les s than signif icant.
+b) Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of \square greenhouse gases?

+Refer to Section VII (a).
+Impacts would be less than significant.

 VIII.
-HAZ ZARDS AND HAZARDOUS MATERIALS - Would the project:
+HAZARDS AND HAZARDOUS MATERIALS - Would the project:

-a) Create a significant hazard to the public

-environment through rou ort, use, or disposal of ha materi als?
+a) Create a significant hazard to the public or the environment through routine transport, use, or disposal of hazardous \boxtimes materials?